Double-barrel Ion (sold)

 I found this Drone with a "blown" noid, which was just an bad oring in the manifold.
 I only shot this in my backyard, but hated the feel of the frame compared to my Clone, so I didn't hang on to this for very long.

-Lasoya Promaster (still own)
+Lasoya Promaster (sold)

 I found a great deal for this Promaster and it came with a BL 360 reg and gear drive ASA, so I bought it on impulse.
 It was my first stacked-tube poppet and I loved the shot, so that led me to pick up a G6R.